dStern98/draw-recursion/README.md

 Each `htmlreport` draws the entire call tree of the recursive call, as well as some other metrics such as maximum recursion depth, total runtime, total number of recursive calls, and the final return value.
 The recursive call tree is interactive.
 If the function failed with an uncaught exception, then the exact depth and call that triggered the exception is recorded in the tree.

-Under the hood, the python code builds out a string representing the call tree in DOT language [See here](<https://en.wikipedia.org/wiki/DOT_(graph_description_language)>).
+Under the hood, the python code builds out a string representing the call tree in [DOT language](<https://en.wikipedia.org/wiki/DOT_(graph_description_language)>).
 The `HTML` file uses [vis.js](https://visjs.org/) to parse the DOT string and build out an interactible graph.
 Because it uses `HTML` & `JavaScript`, the dependencies required for visualization are essentially zero as long as you have a browser.

 ## Examples